-At Bristol, you have access to one of the most active centres for medieval studies in the UK, comprising more than 30 staff members and approximately 20 postgraduate research students (MPhil/PhD) each year, who together form a lively and dynamic interdisciplinary community.
+At Bristol, you have access to one of the most active and innovative centres for medieval studies in the UK, comprising more than 30 staff members and approximately 30 postgraduate research students (MPhil/PhD) each year, who together form a lively and dynamic interdisciplinary community.

 Every year, the Centre for Medieval Studies hosts a large number of research seminars, lectures and public talks.
 Staff who teach on the programme are members of the Centre, and many have an international reputation in their respective fields.

 Beyond the University, you can draw on the important archival, architectural and heritage resources of the city of Bristol – the medieval gateway to Europe – and the south-west region more widely.
 Through our placement and practice-led project options you have the unique opportunity to gain practical work experience with one of the University's partners in the cultural and heritage industries, training you as a professional medievalist with transferable skills for careers within and beyond academia.

 This programme was covered in our Humanities webinar.

 Fees for 2022/23

 We charge an annual tuition fee.
 Fees for 2022/23 are as follows:

 Following the recent changes to fee assessment regulation, Channel Islands and Isle of Man students will no longer be charged a separate tuition fee.
 From the 2021/22 academic year they will be charged the same fees as Home students.